The Shark Robot Error 2 message can pop up in a few different ways, but the cause of this error is usually the same.

-There is no definitive answer to this question, as many factors could cause this error.
-However, possible causes could include issues with the Shark Robot software, hardware problems, or a clogged brush roller.
+However, possible causes could include issues with the software, hardware problems, or a clogged brush roller.

-- Side brushes are stuck.
+- Side brush is stuck.

 - Driver wheels are stuck.